TV and Film

 • Talk to your colleagues: getting on with people is crucial, but most importantly genuine passion for the job or the programme you are associated with will show and that will be appreciated.

 • Ask people about their jobs (choose an appropriate time) – learn about the job from as many different perspectives as you can, ask them how they got to their current position.
 People usually like talking about themselves and their experiences, but choose your moment!
-Don’t start quizzing them if they are busy or stressed out.
+Don’t start quizzing them if they are busy.

-• Make yourself indispensable – the more people come to rely on you, the better chance of keeping hold of a job or getting another contract.
+• Make yourself indispensable – the more people can rely on you, the better your chances of keeping the current job or getting another contract.

 • Make other peoples’ lives easier – anticipate what needs to be done and do it for them or volunteer your services.
 Look for solutions rather than bring problems.